 Ditched August 13, 1945

 Built by Grumman as a model G-50.
 Delivered to the U. S. Navy (USN) as F6F-5 Hellcat bureau number 78006.

-USS San Jacinto (CVL-30) to Fighting Squadron 49 "Forty-Niners" VF-49.
+USS San Jacinto (CVL-30).
 No known nickname or nose art.
+Fighting Squadron 49 "Forty-Niners"

-On August 13, 1945 took off from USS San Jacinto (CVL-30) piloted by Lt(jg) William C. Henwood on a mission over Tokyo.
-Over the target, intercepted by A6M5 Zeros from the 302 Kōkūtai.
-This Hellcat was damaged and ditched in Tokyo Bay near Kisarazu.
+On August 13, 1945 at 7:45am took off from USS San Jacinto (CVL-30) piloted by Lt(jg) William C. Henwood on a mission over Tokyo.
+Soon after take off, suffered an engine failure and ditched into the center of the formation and survived the landing unhurt.and was resuce.
 Pilot Henwood survived unhurt.

 Henwood was immediately rescued unhurt and returned to USS San Jacinto (CVL-30).

 Henwood passed away August 15, 1986.
 He was cremated and his ashes scattered.

 Navy Serial Number Search Results - F6F-5 Hellcat 78006

 USN Overseas Aircraft Loss List August 1945 - F6F-5 Hellcat 78006